 My research initiatives explore how the advent of social media and the growing availability of user-generated big data are changing the ways in which people communicate, collaborate and disseminate information and how these changes impact the social, economic and political norms and structures of modern society.
 My expertise lays in developing and testing new analytics tools for discovering and visualizing social media data and online social networks.
 The broad aim of my various research initiatives is to provide decision makers with additional knowledge and insights into the behaviours and relationships of online network members, and to understand how these interpersonal connections influence our personal choices and actions.

 This year I am organizing the 2014 Social Media & Society Conference and co-editing a special issue on Measuring Influence in Social Media for American Behavioral Scientist with Dr. Barry Wellman (University of Toronto).

-Dr. Gruzd’s research focuses include: Social Media, User-generated Big Data, Social Networks Analysis, Online Social Networks, Online Communities, Information Visualization, Text Mining, and Computer-Mediated Communication.
-(See Research for more details.)
+Dr. Gruzd’s research focuses include: Online Communities, Social Media Data Stewardship, Online Social Networks, Social Networks Analysis, Information Visualization and Computer-Mediated Communication (See Research for more details.)

 Dr. Gruzd’s research initiatives are funded in part by grants from: